arahi7860/-intro-express-routes-controllers/README.md

 your app, it can be considered a resource (though not always).
 In a to do list application, the resources are probably: to do items, to do lists, and users.

-Another explaination about what exactly we mean by
+Another explaination about what is
 [a resource:](https://stackoverflow.com/questions/10799198/what-are-rest-resources/10883810#10883810)

 > A resource is anything that’s important enough to be referenced as a thing in